NoahCherel/NoahCherel/README.md

 ### Hi, I'm [Noah](https://noahcherel.tech)(need a update), A Epitech Student in Nice

-- ⚡ In my third year
+- ⚡ In my fourth year (currently in Ulaval in Quebec)
 - 🎯 I like to think of myself as a jack of all trade.
 - ✨ You can find here most of my projects.